pakakornsitthisak/data-wow_test/README.md

 #### Data Storage
 Currently using in-memory storage (arrays) for simplicity.
 In production, this would be replaced with a database (PostgreSQL, MongoDB, etc.).

+#### Reservation Status System
+Reservations include a `status` field with two possible values:
+- `'reserve'` - Active reservation
+- `'cancel'` - Cancelled reservation (soft delete)

+When a user cancels a reservation, the status changes to 'cancel' instead of deleting the record.
+This allows:
+- History tracking of all reservations
+- Analytics on cancellation rates
+- Audit trails
+- Statistics calculation (reserve count vs cancel count)

 #### Key Design Decisions
 - Separation of concerns (controllers, services, entities)
 - DTO validation using class-validator
 - Global exception filter for consistent error responses
 - CORS enabled for frontend communication
+- Reservation status tracking ('reserve' or 'cancel') instead of hard deletion
+- In-memory storage with soft-delete pattern for reservations

 ### Frontend Architecture